Little green woodpecker: Taxonomy

-The subspecies permista was formerly classified in the green-backed woodpecker (C. cailliautii), but was transferred to this species by Handbook of the Birds of the World, and in 2022 by the International Ornithological Congress.
+The little green woodpecker was formerly treated as two species: the little green woodpecker (Campethera maculosa) with either two subspecies or as monotypic, and the green-backed woodpecker or little spotted woodpecker (Campethera cailliautii) with three or four subspecies.
+The two species were merged in 2025 by AviList based on the modest genetic differences and the similar vocalization.

 The little green and green-backed woodpeckers have hybridised in Ghana.

 Description

 The little green woodpecker is about 16 cm long and weighs about 54 g.
 The male's crown is olive-blackish with an indistinct reddish colour, and the nape is red.
 The head, neck and throat are buff, with brown spots.
 The upperparts are yellowish-green or bronze-green.
 The flight feathers are brown and have buffish bars.
 The tail is blackish, with some yellow and green.
 The underparts are buffish from the throat to the breast and greenish-white below the breast, all of the underparts having deep olive bars.
 The beak is olive or blackish, the eye is brown, and the legs are olive-grey.
 The female does not have red on the head and has buff spots on its crown and nape.
 The juvenile bird has greener upperparts with pale streaks, and its underparts are paler.